realworldocaml/book/en/12b-stream-parsing-xml.md

 El_end
 ```

-Only the opening `El_start` defines the tag name, and the `El_end` signal simply
+Only the opening `El_start` defines the tag name, and the `El_end` signal
 closes the more recently opened tag.
 The tag names are a little complicated due
-to the XML facility for namespaces; simply ignore the empty component of the tag
+to the XML facility for namespaces; just ignore the empty component of the tag
 if you don't care about these.
 Now, let's define the `xml_id` function that uses the input and output values we
 defined above and parses this document.